 - Project: Implementation and evaluation of a pharmacist-managed insulin protocol in a community hospital

 - Current position: Clinical Pharmacist at Sky Lakes Medical Center

 - Project: Effect of pharmacist driven pain management education on morphine milligram equivalents (MME) dispensed 60 days status post total hip or knee replacement

-- Current position: Clinical Pharmacist (Oncology) at Sky Lakes Medical Center
+- Current position: Clinical Pharmacist (Oncology) at Asante Medical Center

 Joan Erwert, PharmD, class of 2019